Warbo/chriswarbo-net/blog/2012-11-17-anonymous_closures_in_python.md

 lambda x: x + 5
 ```

-`lambda x:`{.python} means the same as `function (x) {`{'javascript'} in Javascript, and there's no need to write `return`{.python}, since in Python an anonymous function can only ever contain a single expression.
-This restriction to one expression, and thus no statements, is a Good Thing(TM) since it can make reasoning about code much easier; if our functions can only do one thing, then we're encouraged to make small, simple, easy-to-understand functions, then compose them together.
+`lambda x:`{.python} means the same as `function (x) {`{.javascript} in Javascript, and there's no need to write `return`{.python}, since in Python an anonymous function can only ever contain a single expression, which is assumed to be the return value.
+This restriction to one expression, and thus no statements, is a Good Thing^TM^ since it can make reasoning about code much easier; if our functions can only do one thing, then we're encouraged to make small, simple, easy-to-understand functions, then compose them together.
 Also, since we're only allowed an expression, and not a statement, it is implied that anonymous functions will be pure and side-effect-free.

 This restriction, however, also poses a problem when we try to use state.
 For example, we can't write the Javascript line `var state = false;`{.javascript}, since the Python equivalent `state = False`{.python} is a statement and not an expression.